edgelesssys/contrast/dev-docs/e2e/bare-metal-runner.md

 useradd -s /bin/bash -m -G sudo,docker github
 ```

-Put the K3s kubeconfig into the default dir for the user:
+Put the K3s kubeconfig into the default dir for the user (the symlink shown below is for k3s only):

 ```bash
 mkdir -p /home/github/.kube